tobitege/du-saga/README.md

 The below changes were done by @leniver and cherry picked from The-Third-Verse fork:

 - Fix command to set orbital altitude
 Cherry-picked from: https://github.com/The-Third-Verse/SagaHUD/commit/edfa715eb131849c80ad70ebf0540b388a91fe18
 - Fix command to set anti-gravity height
 Cherry-picked from: https://github.com/The-Third-Verse/SagaHUD/commit/d3510c6e159aca7f4dbd47aeb8e6418bad67aa6a
 - Fix maneuver mode while landing
 Cherry-picked from: https://github.com/The-Third-Verse/SagaHUD/commit/df360e6bf81a29ab2a44ada62b2a68c9c28510ed
 - Add the possibility to load a custom atlas.
-Thanks to @leniver !
 Cherry-picked from: https://github.com/The-Third-Verse/SagaHUD/commit/37a4d3518d247b2e7162ee18f57be38a2b8569a6

 ## Introduction